This post may contain affiliate links. Learn more in our disclosure.

 The first page introduces the academy, instructor, and training, all organized in separate sections.
 Call-to-action buttons stand out clearly in every section and subsection.
 The page also has a sign-in form right below the testimonials section.
 Social media buttons are also found at the bottom of the page and immediately after the hero section.

-The view offerings page is a storefront with dozens of products ranging from webinars, coaching, eBooks, and courses.
+The view offerings page is a storefront with dozens of products ranging from webinars, coaching, eBooks, digital products, and online courses.
 Clicking on an individual product takes you to the product’s landing page and checkout page.

 The community page contains a video introduction.
 Members can join for free, and upon joining, they access a free product from the founder.